 First of all, let’s define accessibility, what it means in app development, and why it matters to every party involved.

 In the most general terms, accessibility simply means inclusion of people with disabilities.
 The term is common in social sciences and urban planning, as it usually covers the extent to which a certain place, area, or service is available to those who may struggle accessing it.
 Remember that last bit, it’s important.

-It is very similar when it comes to web and app development.
+It is very similar when it comes to web and mobile app development.
 As a rule, accessibility refers to design and features that allow people with particular impairments to benefit from a digital product.

 While there are many different forms of such impairments, there are some that matter the most in mobile applications: